KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 The hero image came from a Google images search on the Ribeira Sacra [Click the link to view](https://aviturga.es/wp-content/uploads/2022/09/mirador-de-vilouxe.jpeg)

+The Ribeira Sacra logo image came from their official website [Click the link to view](https://turismo.ribeirasacra.org/mediaCache/img/ribeirasacra.png)

 The two center images used in the home page came from a related Google images search on hiking and cross county biking in Galicia:

 * [The two hikers](https://www.stuff.co.nz/travel/destinations/europe/105683889/galicia-spain-hiking-the-last-unspoilt-coast-of-europe)